gstro/wtf_ios_performance/presentation.md

 A Magic Bullet

-^Performance is a BIG issue
+^Performance is a WIDE-RANGING issue

+^So what IS this talk about?

 [.build-lists: false]